iechor/docs/content/engine/swarm/secrets.md

 ---
-title: Manage sensitive data with Docker secrets
+title: Manage sensitive data with iEchor secrets
-description: How to securely store, retrieve, and use sensitive data with Docker services
+description: How to securely store, retrieve, and use sensitive data with iEchor services
 keywords: swarm, secrets, credentials, sensitive strings, sensitive data, security, encryption, encryption at rest
 tags: [Secrets]